Azure/azure-powershell/src/Cdn/docs/New-AzFrontDoorCdnProfileUpgradeParametersObject.md

 }
 ```

-Create an in-memory object for ProfileUpgradeParameters.
+Create an in-memory object for ProfileUpgradeParameters, show the details of the object.

 ## PARAMETERS